GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Hardware experiments

 \subsection{Experimental results}

-We conduct the following three sets of hardware experiments.
+We conduct the following four sets of hardware experiments.

 \textbf{Position exchange}~ In this experiment, we arrange the CF drones in a circular configuration with the objective of each drone exchanging position with the diagonally opposite drone.
 We perform experiments with up to $8$ drones.
 This is a typical experiment setting used for illustration of the capability of an algorithm to maintain safety where there are many inter-agent interactions.
-The resulting trajectories of the drones are plotted in Figure \ref{fig:hw_all}(a-b).
+The resulting trajectories of the drones are plotted in \Cref{fig:hw_all}(a-b).
 As can be observed from the figure, the CF drones maintain the required safe distance and land safely at their desired location.

+{ To further validate the efficacy of GCBF+ on physical robots, we perform the position exchange experiment with $6$ drones in $32$ trials.
+The distribution of the minimum distance between CF drones is shown in \Cref{fig: hw_dist}.
+We can observe that the GCBF+ controller successfully avoids collisions in all trials. }

+{\textbf{Position exchange with static obstacles}~ In this experiment, we introduce large obstacles to the position exchange experiment as illustrated in \Cref{fig:CF exp setup}(b).
+Since the CF drones do not have lidar sensors, the lidar observations are simulated using the current position of the drones.
+We perform experiments with $6$ drones, and the experimental results show that the success rate is $100\%$ for all $8$ experiments.}

-\textbf{Position exchange under moving obstacle}~ In this experiment, we add a moving obstacle to the setup from the previous experiment.
+\textbf{Position exchange with moving obstacle}~ In this experiment, we add a moving obstacle to the setup from the previous experiment { to show the generalization ability of GCBF+ to unseen scenarios}.
 The moving obstacle is moved arbitrarily around the environment by a human subject.
 The path of the moving obstacle is not known beforehand by the controlled CF drones.
-Figures \ref{fig:hw_all}(c-d) illustrate that safety is maintained at all times.
+The moving obstacle is the same size as a Crazyflie drone and moves with the same maximum speed as the controlled drones. \Cref{fig:hw_all}(e-f) illustrate that safety is maintained at all times.